-In addition to cafes, the manager of the Gumitir mountain tourism area also provides coffee garden tours, games (ATVs, flying fox, horse riding), and campsites.
+In addition to cafes, the Gumitir mountain tourism area manager also provides coffee garden tours, games (ATVs, flying fox, horse riding), and campsites.
 If you want to visit the garden, you can rent a horse, rabbit carriage, or rent a vehicle provided.

 The Dutch Colonial Heritage

 If you ride a vehicle, you will be taken to a former coffee-making factory that has been used by the Netherlands.
 Along the way, you can see some coffee workers taking care of and sometimes picking coffee.